House calls are back and they are only a click away; but could overindulging in access to health information actually be hurting us?

 If you tend to search online when you’re not feeling well, make sure you are following these steps:

-1. Use trusted sites
+1. Use trusted sites.

-2. Don’t read only one diagnosis
+2. Don’t read only one diagnosis.

-3. Talk to a doctor about your suspected diagnosis
+3. Talk to a doctor about your suspected diagnosis.

-No matter what you find, it’s important to have you doctor confirm your diagnosis.
+No matter what you find, it’s important to have your doctor confirm your diagnosis.
 The Pew survey found that 35 percent of respondents did not get a second opinion, but of those that did, only 41 percent had their suspicions confirmed by a medical professional.

-4. Don’t stress out about your possible imagined health condition
+4. Don’t stress out about your possible imagined health condition.

-If you’re the type of person who gets easily stressed by uncertainty, you should be especially cautious of googling your symptoms, cautions one study.
-You may have a condition dubbed “cyberchondria”, the online version of hypochondria, where you think every symptom applies to you.
+If you’re the type of person who gets easily stressed by uncertainty, you should be especially cautious of Googling your symptoms, cautions one study.
+You may have a condition dubbed “cyberchondria,” the online version of hypochondria, where you think every symptom applies to you.
 For example, mistaking a simple tension headache for a brain tumor, for example.
 This can cause you to worry unnecessarily, visit the doctor more than necessary and demand too many tests or even medications you don’t really need.

 If you believe something is wrong, reach out to your primary care physician for help.
-Not only can you count on their diagnosis, but can immediately receive steps for treatment.
+Not only can you count on their diagnosis, but you can also immediately receive steps for treatment.

-By Anne Fritz
+by Anne Fritz